Winter’s Landscapes | Conifers Offer Majestic Trees and Shrubs

 When considering adding any tree or shrub to your landscape, it is of utmost importance to consider the conditions of the area as well as your reasons for planting it.
 Are you working with full sun versus shade and in what type of soil?
 How fast and how big will the end result be?
 Do you want the tree to provide shade or privacy from a road, or do you just want something to break up the landscape?
 When planting a conifer, consideration must be given to the type of cones they produce; while conifers can be a dramatic addition to the landscape, they can also be considered messy for the cones they shed.
 The ginkgo is an excellent example, as well as the Eastern white pine.
 Thankfully, this is not true of all conifers; junipers have much smaller cones that don’t make quite the same mess as their conifer relatives.

 You’ll also want to ensure whatever you plant will thrive in our geographical area.
 Native trees are best suited to withstanding our weather patterns, and also fit into the local eco-system, where birds and other wildlife are adapted to utilize them.
 It is recommended to purchase whatever you plant from a reputable local nursery and ask if it was propagated from local stock.
 Ensuring a tree was propagated locally means it is adapted to our climate.
 For instance, a tree grown in Alabama will be able to withstand our summers better than a tree grown in Maine, but it will struggle with some of the colder winter weather our area sees.
+Therefore, this is where a tree removal specialist comes in who can provide professional tree removal service.

 The Eastern red cedar is a native conifer that can withstand most soil types and has almost no serious pests or diseases.
 Reaching a height of 30 to 60 feet with an 8 to 25-foot spread, the tree has small purple blooms that become a small pale green to dark blue berrylike cone.
 Its scale-like foliage ranges in color from gray to blue to dark green, with scented bark that ranges from an exfoliating gray to red-brown.
 The Eastern white pine, the Table Mountain pine, and the Loblolly pine are among the numerous native conifers to our area that reach heights of anywhere from 30 to 100 feet in height, but many take up only a few feet in diameter.
 Another native conifer is the bald cypress.
 A deciduous tree, it prefers stream banks, swamps and river bottoms.
 The soft, needle-like leaves resemble feathers, turning from yellow-green to orange, cinnamon and coppery in the fall before dropping.
 With a height of 50 to 70 feet and a spread of 20 to 35 feet, these trees need a large space, but are fantastic in areas that see a lot of water.